Saturday, 15 November 2025

 Our daughter grew up thinking that she would always live with us until she discovered the possibility of independence that Semiahmoo House, UNITI and Harmony presented.
 As older parents we have faced the reality of our own mortality with honesty; we are in the declining years of our lives.
 So the prospect of this safe, inclusive housing for our daughter was the answer to prayer.

 We know that there is no guarantee that she will moving in to Harmony in just over a year; the list is long and the demand, very high.
-But the hope, the possibility, the reality of such a home available if not to her, then to others like her, is a beautiful thing.
-So we keep on hoping....
+But the hope, the possibility, the reality of such a home available if not to her, then to others like her, is a beautiful thing!
+So we keep on praying and hoping....